Bibliothèque d’agglomération de Carcassonne. Ms. 34 (anciennes cotes : n° 2703 ; n° 2176). Digitised and freely

 - + Manetti for reference

 - + turning increasingly to Zufferey & Fasseur as my main printed “Book of Flamenca.”
 Manetti is marvellous but not a reading text; the format, size, and weight are all wrong.
 Z&F is perfect, Livre de Poche really has got the perfect form and format

 - + digitised manuscript from Project Occitanica because

 WHY DIDN’T & DON’T I USE ENGLISH TRANSLATIONS?

-- I’ve mostly been reading it in Occitan over the last few years anyway, and always for the “work-work” purpose of close reading.
+- I’ve been reading it in Occitan over the last few years anyway, except when working on translations as translations, and always in Occitan for the “work-work” purpose of close reading.

 - WANTED: for the general good of humankind: a prose Englishing paperback, that reads like a novel, in Oxford World Classics or Penguin Classsics.
 Or other printed form that’s that sort of format / size, feel, and function / audience / price.